Home Expeditions What to Expect on an Expedition Cruise

 What happens on days at sea between landings?

 Sea days are structured around the lecture programme — morning and afternoon presentations by naturalist guides on topics relevant to upcoming destinations.
 These are substantive, well-attended sessions that prepare passengers intellectually for what they are about to experience.
-Wildlife watching from deck — particularly seabirds in the Drake — is a constant option.
+Wildlife watching from deck — particularly seabirds in the Drake Passage — is a constant option.
 The best passengers describe sea days as among the most valuable parts of the voyage.

 Is an expedition cruise physically demanding?